cloudsimplus/cloudsimplus/CONTRIBUTING.md

 # Contribution Guide

 Contributions are always welcome and they speed up the simulator evolution.
 You can contribute in different ways that are going to be described below.
-However, in order to maintain a high project quality, there are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.
+However, to maintain a high project quality, there are a few guidelines we need contributors to follow.
+This way we can have a chance of keeping on top of things.
 These guidelines are mainly relevant when you are planning to contribute to the project's source code, so that code quality is preserved and [software rot](https://en.wikipedia.org/wiki/Software_rot) is avoided.

 # Ways You Can Contribute

-1. Clicking on the "Star" button at the top of the project's GitHub page, so that we can get more visibility.
+1. Clicking on the "Star" button at the top of the project's GitHub page, giving us more visibility.
 1. Using CloudSim Plus at your academic work and citing us in your publications.
 See the [Publications Section](#publications) for more information.
 1. Promoting CloudSim Plus at your social networks and research groups.
 1. Participating on the [Google Groups Forum](https://groups.google.com/group/cloudsim-plus) by reporting your experiences using the framework, answering other users' questions or simply participating in the discussions.
 Just make sure you read the forum policies at its home page before posting there.